Natural History Museum Ice Rink

 An enchanting outdoor ice rink that's sure to charm visitors of all ages.

 The Natural History Museum is home to London’s most enchanting ice rink, thanks to the beautiful backdrop of Alfred Waterhouse's buildings, a row of trees dripping in fairy lights and a majestic Christmas tree in the middle of the ice.
 It's become a London Christmas classic.
-This year, the rink will provide the usual festive fun on its perimeter:Benugo are in charge of the indoor Café Bar and viewing balcony is open to all and overlooks the ice.
+This year, the rink will provide the usual festive fun on its perimeter with an indoor Café Bar and viewing balcony overlooking the ice and picturesque lights that are open to all.
 See the website for wheelchair-user sessions.
 Booking is recommended.

 Find more places to go ice skating in London